margaret/seam-carver/README.md

 2. Calculate the energy function for the whole image
 	1. Function to calculate the energy of a single pixel, given the values of its neighboring pixels
 	2. Function to calculate energy map for entire image
-	3. (extra) Display energy map of image as heat map
 3. Find the seam of lowest energy
 4. Remove seam of lowest energy
 5. Repeat 2 through 4 until image is as small as specified